anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 # About

 This module covers how to use Vertex AI Workbench's "Managed Notebook Instance" for authoring Spark code in an interactive manner with Dataproc Serverless Spark interactive.
-This is crucial for the next module where you will run sample machine learning experiments.
+Understanding creation of serveless Spark interactive sessions and notebook nuances is crucial for the next module where you will run actual machine learning experiments.
-<br><br>

 <hr>